 |

-DIGITAL PRINTS /EXCERPT/ Since the beginning of the seventies, Andrej Tisma has been a part of the Vojvodinian art scene in a distinct, alternative and nonexclusive way.
+DIGITAL PRINTS /EXCERPTS/ Since the beginning of the seventies, Andrej Tisma has been a part of the Vojvodinian art scene in a distinct, alternative and nonexclusive way.
 This artist has expressed his engaged relationship towards everyday life by means that are, themselves, a product of the world and time which he lives and creates in.
 Photographs are the main artifacts in his mail-art works, his Xeroxes and electro graphics, his video and computer web-art achievements.
 In keeping with the desired type of statement, Tisma utilizes photographs as documentary proof of a completed piece of work (actions, performances, records), as a creative gesture by which he expresses his own privacy and artistic personality (a series of Polaroids from the eighties), or he actualizes meaningful, engaging, at all times sarcastic and metaphorically rich conclusions about the current moment of humans of our time, by using found or scanned photographs.
-Sava Stepanov ("Archeology Of Privacy" essay from the catalog "In My Room", March 2005) The
+Sava Stepanov ("Archeology Of Privacy" essay from the catalog "In My Room", March 2005) Andrej Tisma is, in many aspects, a conspicuous figure, not only in the Yugoslav photographic scene.
+His multimedia actions (that absorb, in the broadest sense of that word, the role of the photographic medium, which serves as a good basis for manifold creative actions), as well as, his theoretical thinking and critical work, secure him a very important role and even one of leading positions in the Serbian art scene.
+Goran Malic

 meanings of Andrej Tisma's works reside and resound in the contrast between